jswlee/jswlee.github.io/projects/running.md

 - TypeScript: Handle frontend and create interactive elements.
 - D3.js or Chart.js: Visualizing the data.

 I realize these descriptions sound vague.
 That's because I have so much to learn.
 I don't know yet how to build a website and have only basic knowledge on database management and data pipelines.
 Those are things I expect this project will teach me.
-I have much to learn, but I am motivated by the potential tangible benefits to my academic pursuits and physical health this endeavor can provide.
+I have much to learn, but I am motivated by the potential tangible benefits to my academic pursuits and physical health.
+Who knows, maybe after seeing the results, I can spark the reader's love for running.